jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew6.md

 You will find people form a pretty accurate estimate of the value of their own religion by the proportion which they are prepared to sacrifice for it.
 #spurgeon

+#### v.34
+>Therefore do not worry about tomorrow, for tomorrow will worry about itself.
+Each day has enough trouble of its own.